What you'll find on this page

 Could your child benefit from a cochlear implant?

-Was he/she born with moderately severe to profound hearing loss or poorer?
+Was your child born with moderately severe to profound hearing loss or poorer?

-Does he/she not react to loud sounds at all, even when wearing hearing aids?
+Does your child not react to loud sounds at all, even when wearing hearing aids?

-Is he/she not imitating speech sounds like other children?
+Is your child not imitating speech sounds like other children?

-Is he/she missing the normal speech and language development milestones?
+Is your child missing the normal speech and language development milestones?

-Has he/she lost hearing since first learning to speak?
+Has your child lost hearing since first learning to speak?

-Does he/she rely on lip reading a lot of the time?
+Does your child rely on lip reading a lot of the time?

-Does he/she find the effort of concentrating to hear and understand his/her teachers exhausting?
+Does your child find the effort of concentrating to hear and understand teachers exhausting?

 To find out if a cochlear implant can help, talk to a hearing health professional who specialises in all types of hearing technology.